Let’s be honest. Your first class is not what you’ll expect.

-Or who know?
+Or who knows?
 Maybe, they’ll give you a hard time and act up the entire class.
-Both are realistic possibilities.
+Both are real possibilities.

 Our advice: You’re wise to keep things simple.
 Keep a positive atmosphere in your first class.
 And make them feel comfortable using the Rassias method.

 It’s your chance to help your students feel relaxed in learning English.
 Tell your students what you expect from them throughout the year.
 Establish rules for your class like ‘mistakes are ok’, ‘listen and be quiet’ and to ‘ask questions any time’.

 Your students are listening and attentive.
 It’s the best time to establish discipline in the classroom.
 For example, no sleeping in class is a good one.
 Because it’s their first class with you, it’s also not a bad idea to translate this for your students in their native language.

 They have no excuse to not understand your rules in the classroom.
 There’s nothing wrong with starting off simple because your students will thank you for it.
 As your students progress, you can modify and even add new phrases to your students’ memory.